Registered Agents, Business Addresses, and Mailboxes

 What is a Stock Restriction Agreement?

 A stock restriction agreement (SRA) is a legal contract made between a company and its founders for an allotment of unvested shares of stock with certain restrictions on when it can be sold.
-SRAs are intended to safeguard a developing company's growth by both guaranteeing continued founder involvement and deterring a premature equity sell-off.
+SRA is intended to safeguard a developing company's growth by both guaranteeing continued founder involvement and deterring a premature equity sell-off.

 Cost Breakdown of an LLC in California